tianqin0/tianqin0.github.io/_pages/about.md

 ---

-Hi, I am a first-year graduate student at [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn), supervised by Prof. [Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html).
+Hi, I am a first-year graduate student at [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn), advised by Prof. [Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html).
 Before that, I obtained my Bachelor's degree in Probability and Statistics from USTC in 2022.

 Research Interest
 =====